Make it Official: How to Register at the Commune of St Gilles

 What Does Domiciliation Mean?

 The term domiciliation is the concept of registering yourself legally at the address in which you reside.
-As outlined above, the process of registering at the St. Gilles commune is the act of domiciliation for the purposes of legally residing in Belgium.
+The process of registering at the St. Gilles commune is the act of domiciliation for the purposes of legally residing in Belgium.
 You may have encountered the term “non-domiciliation” when looking at certain rentals.
-This means that you cannot register to live legally at that address
+This means that you cannot register to live legally at that address.

 How Do I Register at the Commune?

-You have eight days upon arrival in Belgium to register yourself at the St. Gilles commune.
-And there are varying procedures to keep in mind depending on your status as an EU or non-EU national.
+You have eight days upon arrival in Belgium to announce yourself at the St. Gilles commune – this is the start of the registration process.
+The procedure will vary depending on your status as an EU or non-EU national.
 You’ll also need to determine whether you are registering as a Belgian resident for the very first time; updating your existing registration in the Belgian population system; or applying for non-EU residence status.

 If you have never registered in Belgium before you must make an in-person appointment.
 As soon as you know your move-in date, schedule an appointment ASAP since spots fill up quickly.